What Is the Epidemiologic Triangle?

 Learn More About Epidemiology

 Those interested in becoming an epidemiologist should pursue an education in public health.
-Rivier University offers an online public health master’s degree and an online public health undergraduate degree, which can help pave the way to a master’s.
-Together, the two degrees create a foundation on which to build a career in epidemiology.
+Rivier University offers an online public health master’s degree, creating a foundation on which to build a career in epidemiology.
 Rivier’s online degree programs allow you to learn in a dynamic, flexible environment that supports your professional goals while enabling you to work full-time and maintain your personal commitments.